 Susan has also acted as party representative in several adjudications and adjudication enforcement applications.

 - Pring & St Hill Ltd v C H Hafner (2004) 20 Const LJ 402 – Adjudication enforcement.

-Susan is a chartered arbitrator.
-Susan’s arbitration experience includes acting as arbitrator, and, as party representative, acting in M&E disputes and fees and other professional disputes.
-She was instructed as a Treasury Junior defending a very large final account claim brought against the Ministry of Defence for in excess of £80M that encompassed numerous separately pleaded sub claims.
+Susan is a chartered arbitrator and is on the CIArb arbitration panel.
+Susan’s arbitration experience includes accepting arbitral appointments at the request of the parties.
+She has also acted as party representative in arbitrations, acting in M&E, professional fees and other disputes.
+She was instructed as a Treasury Junior defending a final account claim brought against the Ministry of Defence for in excess of £80M that encompassed numerous separately pleaded sub claims.